CasillasMX/casillasmx.github.io/_pages/books.md

 - A Ph.D. in Civil/Environmental Engineering, Hydrology, Geosciences, or a related field
 - A publication record in relevant areas
 - Proficiency in scientific programming (Python, R, MATLAB, etc.)
-- Strong communication skills and interest in mentoring and interdisciplinary collaboration
+- Strong communication skills, and interest in mentoring and interdisciplinary collaboration

 Interested applicants should email me with the subject line “Prospective Postdoc – YOUR NAME”, and include a CV, a 2 pages research statement outlining past work and future interests, and links to any relevant publications.
 <br/>